 For details of student expenses on this study group, please see Student Cost Estimate Sheet.

-You must confirm that your passport is valid through December 2014.
-All students participating on the Spring 2014 St. Andrews Study Group will be required to obtain a U.K. student visa.
+You must confirm that your passport is valid through December 2015.
+All students participating on the Spring 2015 Scotland Study Group will be required to obtain a U.K. student visa.
 With participation on this study group comes the responsibility of understanding and complying with U.K. visa requirements.
-If you will not be traveling on a U.S. passport it is imperative that you contact an adviser in Off-Campus Study/International Programs, 101 Lathrop, and International Student Services, 103C Lathrop, to learn as much as you can about the visa requirements.
-For some students there are significant requirements to be met that take time, advance planning, and incur extra costs.
+If you will not be traveling on a U.S. passport it is imperative that you contact an adviser in Off-Campus Study/International Programs, 101 Lathrop, and International Student Services, 103C Lathrop, to learn as much as you can about the regulations.
+For all students there are significant visa requirements to be met that take time, advance planning, and incur extra costs.

 The Departments of Philosophy and Religion Program at St. Andrews University program dates: end of January–May 29, 2015.